Less Is More: You May Not Need an Antibiotic

 Antibiotics can also have side effects, from nausea, vomiting, diarrhea and rash, to effects on the heart and blood.
 One of the cruel ironies of antibiotics is that they can also eliminate the naturally occurring good bacteria in our guts, which can lead to other infections.

-- Follow the instructions: Antibiotic resistance can also come from failing to take antibiotics as prescribed.
+Antibiotic resistance can also come from failing to take antibiotics as prescribed.
 Antibiotics are powerful and, when used appropriately, make you feel better in a day or two.
-You might be tempted to stop taking them but check with your doctor first and be sure to follow instructions from your pharmacist.
+You might be tempted to stop taking them, but check with your doctor first and be sure to follow instructions from your pharmacist.
 Not taking your medication as prescribed can also contribute to resistance.

-- Build immunity as much as you can: With the threat of antibiotic-resistant bacteria growing, it’s important to strengthen your immune system.
+With the threat of antibiotic-resistant bacteria growing, it’s important to strengthen your immune system.
 Make sure you eat a balanced diet, get enough sleep and exercise regularly.
-You can also eat foods high in Vitamin C, like red and green peppers, kiwi, grapefruit and, of course, oranges.
+You can also eat foods high in Vitamin C, like red and green peppers, kiwi, grapefruit and oranges.
 Don’t forget to take steps to avoid infection, like washing your hands regularly, especially after interaction with someone who is sick and before you eat.
-While we can’t know for sure, some people report positive benefits when taking over-the-counter zinc or echinacea for the common cold, especially to prevent getting sick.

 Photo credit: Pixabay